defunkydrummer/ninglex/README.markdown

 * When you are a beginner and want your Lisp to serve HTML pages or you want to write a minimal Lisp backend.

 ## Why?
 Not as small as Ningle and not as big as Caveman2.
+Ningle was too minimal, so Ninglex adds just a few functions and macros on top of Ningle, then gets you ready to go!

 Ninglex is only about defining your routes and your route handlers.
 Starting and stopping the server.
 The rest is left to your control.